WolbachAuth0/portal-demo/README.md

 ## Demo

 To host a version of this applicaion on your own local machine, make sure that your Auth0 tenant is setup and that your environment files are correct.
-To start the Vue.js application locally, run
+Then, to start the Vue.js application locally, run
 ```bash
 npm run dev-front
 ```